River Restoration Programme

 Overview

-The River Restoration Programme (RRP) team within Natural Resources Wales (NRW) is a national initiative aimed at restoring Welsh rivers to a more natural state, improving ecological health, and delivering multiple benefits for biodiversity, climate resilience, and communities.
-It complements NRW’s statutory duties under the Water Framework Directive (WFD) Regulations and supports large-scale projects like Four Rivers for LIFE and regional catchment restoration schemes.
+Formed in 2018, the River Restoration Programme (RRP) team within Natural Resources Wales (NRW) is a national initiative aimed at restoring Welsh rivers to a more natural state, improving ecological health, and delivering multiple benefits for biodiversity, climate resilience, and communities.
+It complements NRW’s statutory duties under the Water Framework Directive (WFD) Regulations & Habitat Regulations, supporting the delivery of projects on the ground, both large-scale and small.
+This has significantly increased the delivery of river restoration across Wales, including RBMP local actions, with 30+ delivery focused employees working on river restoration in NRW.

-We restore Welsh rivers so they can flow naturally, support wildlife, and help communities adapt to climate change.
 Healthy rivers mean cleaner water, more resilient landscapes, and better places for wildlife and people.
 By restoring rivers, we’re helping Wales adapt to climate change and protect its natural heritage for future generations.
+The types of projects include:

 🌊 Reconnect rivers and floodplains to reduce flood risk and store carbon.